 In 1996 he emigrated to New Zealand and became a Senior Lecturer at Victoria University of Wellington, continuing to lecture and teach in Property Law, Trusts, Insolvency, as well as Corporate Governance, and Coordinating the Legal Research and Writing Programme.
-In 2001-2003 he was Deputy Dean of the Faculty of Law, and during his 12 years at VUW he sat on and chaired several Faculty committees and reviews, and sat on several university committees.
-He became Overseas Credits Consultant to the Council of Legal Education, and an Examiner for the Council, and in 2005 he became the Council's Policy and Operations Manager.
+In 2001-2003 he was Deputy Dean of the Faculty of Law, and during his 14 years at VUW he sat on and chaired several Faculty committees and reviews, and sat on several university committees.
+He became Overseas Credits Consultant to the New Zealand Council of Legal Education, and an Examiner for the Council, and in 2005 he became the Council's Policy and Operations Manager.
 In 2008 he was Honours Coordinator in the Faculty of Law.
-David was an active contributor to the Wellington INSOL branch, as well as giving seminars on topics including corporate insolvency law, conveyancing and solicitor regulation, and charity law, to law firms, a Law Society 'roadshow, the Institute of Chartered Accountants, and the Higher Judiciary Studies programme.
-David also served as a Law Society representative on the Joint Insolvency Committee.
-In 2005 he was the Torys Visiting Fellow at the University of Western Ontario, where he taught Comparative Corporate Rescue in their Winter Term.
+David was an active contributor to the Wellington INSOL (insolvency practitioners) branch, as well as givingand chairing seminars on topics including corporate insolvency law, conveyancing and solicitor regulation, and charity law, to law firms, a national Law Society 'roadshow led by a Supreme Court judge, the Institute of Chartered Accountants, and the Higher Judiciary Studies programme.
+David also served as aNew Zealand Law Society representative on the Joint Insolvency Committee.
+In 2005 he was the Torys Visiting Fellow at the University of Western Ontario, where he taught Comparative Corporate Rescue.

 MA(Oxon); Barrister (Inner Temple); Barrister and Solicitor of the High Court of New Zealand

-Law Council of Australia (Insolvency and Restructuring Committee); Insolvency Practitioners Association of Australia.
+Law Council of Australia (Insolvency and Restructuring Committee);ARITA; Bankruptcy Trustees Forum